davidandradeduarte/gopl/NOTES.md

 *Q2: Related with latest question, go has several ways of memory allocation and value initialization.
 What's the difference beyween initializing with `make`, `new` or just with regular initialization methods?*

 A2: TODO

+## TODO

+Revisite 2.3, 2.4 and 2.5 to learn more about bit operations.